phzme/listings-es-index-updater/readme.md

 # LISTINGS-INDEX-UPDATER

 This project synchronizes listing data between a PostgreSQL database and Elasticsearch, ensuring consistency between the two data stores.
+And makes possible to do vector image search on the entire listings database

 ![Screenshot 2024-10-14 011401](https://github.com/user-attachments/assets/3ef9f184-2307-45a2-a4d8-01eec3210566)